robey/packrattle/docs/api.md

 - `map(f)` (or `onMatch(f)`) - If the parser is successful, call `f(match, span)`, using the return value as the new match result.
 If 'f' isn't a function, it's used as the return value itself.

 - `onFail(newMessage)` - Replace the error message for this parser when it fails to match.
+If the parser is part of a set of alternatives, and all alternatives fail, this message is discarded in favor of a description of the entire branch of alternatives, so this method is generally only useful after a `commit()`.
+Use `named(description)` to give names to branches that will survive coalescing.

 - `filter(f, message = null)` (or `matchIf(f, message)`) - If the parser is successful, call `f(match, span)`.
 If 'f' returns true, continue as normal, but if it returns false, fail to match. `message` is optional, but if it's present and the match fails, it will be used as the failure description.